Skip to content

 Data Governance

 When building a data platform, it is essential to consider data governance from the get go.
-One key aspect of data governance is managing who has access to what data.
+Two distinct mechanisms control who can do what: access controls for operations on workspace objects, and grants for data access through Unity Catalog.

 Unity Catalog¤